 Retired Research Professional Turned Cancer Research Pro

 With the background of a competitive intelligence analyst, business research manager, and adjunct professor teaching Internet and business skills to graduates, I have decades of experience searching online for information.
-My research skills proved valuable when my late son, Johnathan, was diagnosed with stage IV colorectal cancer in 2013.
+My research skills proved valuable when my late son, Jonathan, was diagnosed with stage IV colorectal cancer in 2013.

 As his patient advocate, I was able to identify the best cancer resources, understand his devastating diagnosis, and research new immunotherapy treatments and clinical trials.

 Through my research, I was able to push for his inclusion in a clinical trial specific to his gene mutation, MSS mutated BRAF V600e.
 Ryan Corcoran, MD, PhD, Massachusetts General Hospital, led the clinical trial and continues researching ways to increase survival among patients with this mutation.
 My experience fighting for him showed me how my research skills could be useful as a patient advocate.

 Advocating in his Honor Through the RATS Program

 When he died, I wanted to use my skills and newly-acquired cancer knowledge in a meaningful and purposeful way that honors him.
 I applied for and was accepted into Fight Colorectal Cancer (Fight CRC)’s research advocacy training and support (RATS) program.
 My research training with Fight CRC has taught me more about cancer biology and patient needs.

 As a member of the RATS program, I attended a week-long RATS Academy and currently participate in ongoing educational webinars, help with new resources, and attend tours of research labs and cancer-specific conferences.